pgbouncer/pgbouncer/doc/usage.rst

     OS PID.
 Otherwise it's extracted from cancel packet server sent, which should be PID in case server is PostgreSQL, but it's a random number in case server it is another PgBouncer.

+tls
+    A string with TLS connection information, or empty if not using TLS.

 SHOW CLIENTS;
 -------------